-Danielle Georges is a poet, essayist, author, and translator, and teaches graduate art courses.
+Danielle Georges is a poet, essayist, author, and translator, and a recent recipient of a Massachusetts Cultural Council Artist Fellowship in Poetry.

-Areas of Academic Focus and Expertise: Contemporary American poetry, African-American poetry, Caribbean literature and studies, post-colonial studies.
+Areas of Academic Focus and Expertise: Contemporary American poetry, African-American poetry, Caribbean literature and studies, literary translation, the arts in education.

 Area of Work and Concentration at Lesley: Arts, art integration

-Representative List of Recent Courses Taught: The Language of Poetry
+Representative List of Recent Courses Taught: The Language of Poetry; Arts and Education: History and Philosophy; Independent studies in poetry and literary translation

 PreK-12 Education Programs